Wing practises in the areas of immigration and employment law. Clients appreciate her tenacious yet thoughtful approach to their matters.

 - Wing graduated with Bachelor of Economics and Bachelor of Laws from the University of Sydney.

-- She was admitted as a solicitor of the Supreme Court of New South Wales in 2016 and as a solicitor of the High Court of Australia in 2018.
+- She was admitted as a solicitor of the Supreme Court of New South Wales in 2016.

 - Wing is an Affiliate Member of the Migration Institute of Australia.

 - She has been recognised by Mondaq as a Thought Leading Co-Author for her articles on Australian immigration law, which are available on this firm’s website.

 - Wing commenced working at Carroll & O’Dea Lawyers as a law clerk in August 2014, while studying at Sydney University.
 After a brief break to complete her final year of Law School, she re-joined the firm in December 2015.